moralesUJI/IR2120_docker/README.md

 ## Prerequisites
 - [Docker](https://docs.docker.com/engine/install/ubuntu/)
-- [_nvidia-container-toolkit_](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) if you plan to allow docker access nvidia card
+- [_nvidia-container-toolkit_](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) if you plan to allow docker access nvidia-compatible graphics card
-- [Rocker](https://github.com/osrf/rocker) if you prefer instead of standard **docker** commands. _Please note that Rocker is a customized home-made script, and its compatibility with upcoming versions of docker and long-term support is not guaranteed_.
+- [Rocker](https://github.com/osrf/rocker) if you prefer it instead of standard **docker** commands. _Please note that Rocker is a customized home-made script, and its compatibility with upcoming versions of docker and long-term support is not guaranteed_.

 ## Donwloading prebuild images
 This is the easiest way to get the necessary images.
-The packages section on github repo contains to up-to-date fully functional images.
+The packages section on github repo contains up-to-date fully functional images.
 There are two available images:

-- [ghcr.io/moralesuji/ir2120_docker/niryo:nvidia](https://github.com/moralesUJI/IR2120_docker/pkgs/container/ir2120_docker%2Fniryo) that includes the necessary libraries to use host computer nvidia graphics card.
+- [ghcr.io/moralesuji/ir2120_docker/niryo:nvidia](https://github.com/moralesUJI/IR2120_docker/pkgs/container/ir2120_docker%2Fniryo) that includes the necessary libraries to use host computer woth compatible nvidia graphics card.
-- [ghcr.io/moralesuji/ir2120_docker/niryo:base](https://github.com/moralesUJI/IR2120_docker/pkgs/container/ir2120_docker%2Fniryo/488081437?tag=base), in case the host computer does not have an nvidia graphics card.
+- [ghcr.io/moralesuji/ir2120_docker/niryo:base](https://github.com/moralesUJI/IR2120_docker/pkgs/container/ir2120_docker%2Fniryo/488081437?tag=base), in case the host computer does not have an nvidia compatible graphics card.

-Both of the can be downloaded respectively using the commands
+Both of them can be downloaded respectively using the commands
 ```
   docker pull ghcr.io/moralesuji/ir2120_docker/niryo:nvidia
 ```